aolsen07/Advent-2024/README.md

-Repo containing all of my solutions for [Advent of Code 2024](https://adventofcode.com/2024)!
+Repo containing all of my solutions and thought processes for [Advent of Code 2024](https://adventofcode.com/2024)!

+Spoilers! :^)